Riableo/foro_alura/README.md

 ## Tools

+## Resource

 - [**Alter table:**](https://es.stackoverflow.com/questions/32312/alter-table-con-columna-nueva-que-sea-foreign-key-mysql) This source helps me to elaborate a new migration on topic making a new FK from respuesta table.

-## Resource
+- [**Bycrpt generator:**](https://www.browserling.com/tools/bcrypt) This source helps me to encript passwords into bycrpt model.

 ## Images